 When it comes to understanding the efficiency of one boiler to the next, many things need to be considered.
 Annual gas bills for a typical household usually add up to around £750 to £1,000.
-Even then, everything from the age of your boiler and heating system to the quality of its design and brand reliability has just as much of an effect.
+Everything from your boiler’s age to the quality of its design and brand such as Viessmann or Ariston has just as much of an effect.

 However, consider the fact that the condensing boilers we now have available to us in this day and age boast an efficiency of around 89-94%.
 Many older boilers in the UK have become so worn down that they only have an efficiency of around 60%.
 That means that around 40% of the total energy used by these older boilers gets completely wasted, so it makes sense to learn more about how these ratings are defined.

 As a domestic appliance, boilers adhere to an efficiency rating based on letters A-G of the alphabet.
 Modern boilers now have to have an efficiency rating of A (90% and above) and must be clearly stated.
 The following guideline shows the requirements for each efficiency rating: